Iran ratchets up nuclear tensions with enrichment plan

 Kamalvandi said Iran would enrich uranium for use in fuelling its Bushehr power plant, to the level of 5%, confirming what Reuters reported on Saturday.

-Iran shows no sign of caving in to pressure from President Trump in a confrontation that has taken on a military dimension, with Washington blaming Tehran for attacks on oil tankers, and Iran shooting down a U.S. drone, prompting aborted U.S. air strikes.
+Iran shows no sign of caving in to pressure from Trump in a confrontation that has taken on a military dimension, with Washington blaming Tehran for attacks on oil tankers, and Iran shooting down a U.S. drone, prompting aborted U.S. air strikes.

-Long-tense relations between Tehran and Washington deteriorated in May 2018 when Trump pulled out of the 2015 nuclear deal reached before he took office, and reimposed sanctions.
+Long-tense relations between Tehran and Washington deteriorated in May 2018 when Trump withdrew from the deal reached before he took office, and reimposed sanctions - saying the agreement did not go far enough, and did not address Iran’s missile programme or its policies in the Middle East.

-Trump argues that the deal is too weak because some of its terms are not permanent, and because it does not cover non-nuclear issues such as Iran’s ballistic missile programme and regional aspirations.

 Iran’s challenge to Washington is a test of European diplomacy.
 The Europeans, who opposed last year’s decision by Trump to abandon the agreement, had pleaded with Iran to keep within its parameters.

-Tehran has expressed frustration over what it says is the failure of parties to the agreement to salvage the pact by protecting Iran’s economic interests from U.S. sanctions.
+Tehran has expressed frustration over what it says is the failure of parties to the agreement to salvage the pact - signed along with Britain, China, France, Germany and Russia - by protecting Iran’s economic interests from U.S. sanctions.

 “European countries have failed to uphold their commitments and they are also responsible,” Abbas Araqchi, Iran’s senior nuclear negotiator, told the news conference in Tehran.